LaunchCodeEducation/lchs/src/chapters/data-and-variables/more-on-variables.rst

          <li><span id = "1g" onclick="highlight('1g', true)">g</span></li>
       </ol>

+..
+Answer = b and e and g

 .. admonition:: Question

    Which of the following are legal AND recommended Python variable names?